boostercloud/booster/docs/examples/cart-service/README.md

 }
 ```

-8. Finally, we need to define the read model.
+8. Finally, we need to define a read model so that we can access cart data throu the public API.
 We will create a directory named `read-models` and create a new file under the new directory called `CartReadModel.ts` with the following content

 ``` typescript